MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-data-sources.md

 **Note**: It might not be possible to make changes to data sources that are currently used in one of the app's processes (*Segmentation, Match, Merge*, etc).
 Using the **Settings** page, you can track the progress of each of the active processes and upon their completion, return to **Data Sources** page and make your changes.

-3. Lastly, you can add additional entities to your data source by selecting **Get data** as outlined in red in the following example.
+3. Lastly, you can add additional entities to your data source by selecting **Get data** as outlined in the following example.

    > [!div class="mx-imgBorder"]
    > ![](media/data-source-get-data.png "Get Data")